Umami Pot

 Instructions

-• Remove the stem ends of cucumbers and peel them vertically, leaving the skins at intervals with a peeler.
-Sprinkle salt on the cucumbers and rub it in.
+• Remove the stem ends of the cucumbers and peel them lengthwise using a peeler, leaving strips of skin at intervals.
+Sprinkle salt over the cucumbers and gently rub it in.
 Let them sit for about 3 minutes, then pat them dry with paper towels.

-• Combine all the ingredients (cucumbers, water, kombu, sugar, salt, and chili pepper) in a ziplock bag.
-Let them marinate in the refrigerator for about 3 to 12 hours.
+• Combine all the ingredients (cucumbers, water, kombu, sugar, salt, and chili pepper) in a Ziploc bag and seal it, pressing out as much air as possible.
+Let them marinate in the refrigerator for at least 3 hours.

-• Take the cucumbers out of the ziplock bag, and enjoy them as they are or insert a disposable chopstick into each cucumber to make them easier to hold.
+• Remove the cucumbers from the bag and enjoy them as they are, or insert a disposable chopstick into each one to make them easier to hold.

 Notes